 - Online inventory tends to be broader than what you find in store, so it’s a good idea to begin your search on the web and then shop in stores for your favorite styles.

 6. Prioritize Comfort

-- Consider whether the shoe will be comfortable enough to wear throughout the day and most of the night, too.
+- Consider whether your perfect wedding shoe will be comfortable enough to wear throughout the day and most of the night, too.
 Looking back on your wedding day, you’ll want to remember all of the special moments, not how much your feet hurt.